gem-pasteur/macsylib/doc/source/modeler_guide/publish_package.rst

    .. warning::

-        To avoid making an inconsistent model visible by macsydata install/search (by pushing a tag), a pre-push hook has been setup in the git repository by `macsydata init` command.
+        To avoid making an inconsistent model visible by msl_data install/search (by pushing a tag), a pre-push hook has been setup in the git repository by `msl_data init` command.
-        If you do not used `macsydata init` to create the model, It is a good idea to set up the hook by yourself.
+        If you do not used `msl_data init` to create the model, It is a good idea to set up the hook by yourself.

-        Check that the hook is well named pre-push and it is executable (`chmod 755 .git/hooks/pre-push`) This script run `macsydata check` if you push a tag and it prevent the push if some error are found.
+        Check that the hook is well named pre-push and it is executable (`chmod 755 .git/hooks/pre-push`) This script run `msl_data check` if you push a tag and it prevent the push if some error are found.

         .. literalinclude:: ../_static/code/pre-push
            :language: shell